Chalarangelo/30-seconds-of-interviews/questions/methods-context-react-classes.md

-### How do you ensure methods used in callback props have the correct `this` context?
+### How do you ensure methods have the correct `this` context in React component classes?

 #### Answer